Skip to main content

 ☑ Reliable internet connection is a must.
 Have a backup plan in mind to access the internet.

-Determine your readiness by completing the Computer Essential: What Every Learner Needs to Know lessons.
+Determine your readiness by completing the Essential Computer Skills lessons.

 Brightspace Skills